 - Hormone levels

-ED symptoms can be brought on by physical or psychological factors including stress, depression, and performance anxiety.
+Generally, ED symptoms can be brought on by physical or psychological factors including stress, depression, and performance anxiety.

 ED’s effect on female partners

 Female partners experience the effects of ED just like their male counterparts.
 Many women report feelings of inadequacy or depression due to their partner’s ED.
 This is why it’s important for women to be part of the conversation, and be an active and supportive part of the solution.
-The challenge is that many women are unlikely to bring up their partner’s ED for fear of offending them or drawing attention to an insecurity.
+The challenge is that many women are unlikely to bring up their partner’s ED for fear of offending them or drawing attention to their insecurities.

 Have a candid conversation.
 Start with your own feelings about the situation, and then allow your partner to express as much or as little as they’re ready to.
 Let them know you’re willing to try whatever they need to help them get their confidence back.